 - Celebrating his saint day gives us one more reason/excuse to take pride in our unique national identity.

 - The story of St Piran brings people together and allows us to celebrate our, sometimes wacky, traditions with uninhibited joy and pride.

 - He is so special we have even named a crab after him, the St Piran’s Crab, also known as Clibanarius erythropus, is a small hermit crab (hermit. . . get it!) that is found on the south Cornwall coast.

 Cornwall has a lot to be proud of!

 I for one enjoy take every possible opportunity to celebrate our heritage but we must also remember what we have so much to offer the rest of the country culturally today too.

-This shouldn’t be a county that looks only to the past!
 We are lucky and blessed to call Cornwall our home and Saint Piran’s Day is another day to remember and celebrate that!